ismaelyws/themely-whmcs-hook/README.md

 ## Configuration Instructions

-You can select which WordPress theme will be installed with WordPress by editing line 90 and 91 of the `themely.php` file.
+You can select which theme will be installed with WordPress by editing line 90 and 91 of the `themely.php` file.

 Configuration options are found on line 86-89.